-Figure 1: Filings graph from 2012 to 2021
+Figure 1: Class action filings from 2011 to 2021

-There has been a steady increase in class action filings over the course of the last decade - although, based on filings to 30 September, it is looking like 2021 will be below trend.
+There has been a steady increase in class action filings over the course of the last decade.
+While 2021 filings were down on the peak of 2020, there is still a broad trend of increased class action activity over the short to medium term.